 Our work relates most closely to the literature on variable annuities and insurers' hedging behavior.
-In terms of market risk, Barbu and Sen (2024) document that insurers have begun selling long-dated short put products in an attempt to reduce exposure to downside market risk.
+In terms of market risk, Barbu (2023) shows that insurers reduce their exposure to variable annuities by having customers exchange them into less generous products.
+Further, Barbu and Sen (2024) document that insurers have begun selling long-dated short put products in an attempt to reduce exposure to downside market risk.
 Ellul et al. (2022) shows both theoretically and empirically that insurers only partially hedge their variable annuity guarantee exposures by rebalancing their bond portfolios, but in doing so, exacerbate systemic risk.
-In terms of interest rate risk, Ozdagli and Wang (2019) shows that illiquidity and transaction costs make it difficult for insurers to fully hedge their duration gap.
+In terms of interest rate risk, Ozdagli and Wang (2019) show that transaction costs make it difficult for insurers to fully hedge their duration gap.
 Sen (2023) conducts a detailed study of variable annuity hedging and finds that differences in accounting methods used for assets and liabilities can further lead to imperfect hedging.
 We offer a new channel - liability rebalancing - through which insurers can reduce their exposure to variable annuities and interest rate risk by issuing shorter-duration products such as group life insurance and reducing their issuance of long-duration products.

-We also contribute to the literature on how the financial health of life insurance companies spills over into their product markets.2 Koijen and Yogo (2015) document that the wedge insurer issuance increased by 34% by the end of the sample period.
+2This does not imply that nominal issuance of non-exposed insurers declined; in fact, total non-exposed insurer issuance increased by 34% by the end of the sample period.
 The discrepancy is due to relative changes in real GDP.
-See Section 4.4 for more details.
+See Section 4.5 for more details.